Ashurnasirpal II: Campaigns

-Like previous Assyrian monarchs Ashurnasirpal campaigned along the Euphrates against Aramaeans and in the Diyala against Babylon.
+Like previous Assyrian monarchs, Ashurnasirpal campaigned along the Euphrates against Aramaeans and in the Diyala against Babylon.
 Ashurnasirpal II's brutal treatment of rebels ensured that even when his army was not present, there would not be further revolts.
-Further revolts would see the local monarch replaced with a governor loyal only to the Assyrian monarchy.
-Leading his army, which was typically composed of infantry (including auxiliaries and foreigners), heavy & light cavalry and chariots, Ashurnasirpal conquered the Hittites and Aramaean states of northern Syria.
+Further revolts saw the local monarch replaced with a governor, loyal only to the Assyrian monarchy.
+Leading his army, which was typically composed of infantry (including auxiliaries and foreigners), heavy cavalry, light cavalry and chariots, Ashurnasirpal conquered the Hittites and Aramaean states of northern Syria.

 Ashurnasirpal II did not destroy the Phoenician/Canaanite cities he conquered.
 He was unsuccessful in his siege of Tyre, which under Ittobaal settled Kition in Cyprus and opened up trade routes throughout the Aegean, at Rhodes and Miletus.
 Through tribute they became sources for the raw materials of his armies and his building programs.
 Iron was needed for weapons, Lebanese cedar for construction and gold and silver for the payment of troops.

-When considering the occupied citizens of his conquered territories, he wrote;
+When considering the occupied citizens of his conquered territories, he wrote:

 I resettled them in their abandoned towns and houses.
-I imposed more tribute and tax on them then ever before: horses, mules, oxen, sheep, wine and labor.
+I imposed more tribute and tax on them than ever before: horses, mules, oxen, sheep, wine and labor.

 Balawat Gates

 The Balawat Gates, or the Balawat Bronze Bands are three sets of decorated bronze bands that had adorned the main doors of several buildings at Balawat (ancient Imgur-Enlil).
 Two of them date to the reign of Ashurnasirpal II.
 The third set of the Bronze Bands depicts the exploits of his son Shalmaneser III.

-After the Neo-Assyrian Empire fell and Balawat was destroyed, the wooden elements of the gates decomposed, but most of the bronze bands still survive, and can be found in various museums.
+After the Neo-Assyrian Empire fell and Balawat was destroyed, the wooden elements of the gates decomposed.
+Most of the bronze bands survive, and can be found in museums.
 The gates were originally 6.8 metres high.

 The gates were first discovered by the Iraqi archaeologist Hormuzd Rassam on a British Museum expedition in 1878.
 They were found in the doorway of the king's palace.
 That set of the Balawat Bronze Bands is now on permanent display in London.
 The second set of the Bands was excavated by Sir Max Mallowan in 1956 in the Temple of Mamu, the Mesopotamian goddess associated with dreams.
 It was on display in the Mosul Museum in Iraq, but is now largely missing because of the looting in the wake of the invasion of Iraq in 2003.
-Nevertheless, the documentation of these Bands is available in a 2008 publication by the British Museum.
+The documentation of these Bands is available in a 2008 publication by the British Museum.
 Destruction of Mosul Museum artifacts further occurred in 2015 because of a terrorist attack.

-These sets include 32 bands of figurative scenes embossed on bronze, also including cuneiform inscriptions.
+These sets include 32 bands of figurative scenes embossed on bronze, including cuneiform inscriptions.
 They provide a wealth of historical and art-historical information about the ninth century BC Assyria and surrounding region.